Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

  - a textual description
  - a size (volume), expressed in litres, notably to evaluate bulkiness
  - a base value (if applicable), expressed in credits and in world currency as well.
 This base value corresponds to the mean found value for that object in the game world, to be modulated by the actual merchant
+ - a wear level, which determines how much the object is worn-out.
+This is notably useful for armors and weapons

+manuals, armor, weapons, flares, lamps.

+Treasures

 Special Objects
 ---------------

+ - fountains, whose liquids can have different effects
+ - altars
-Fountains, altars, and thrones may have random effects on players willing to experiment with them.
+ - thrones, they may have random effects on players willing to experiment with them
+ - opal eyes
+ - scrolls, that describe spells
+ - manuals, that teach interesting matters or not

 Object Quality
 --------------